kogantidharani49/python_project_1s_semister/README.md

-# Goal of the Porject:
+# Goal of the Project:

 **Database Setup**: It connects to a SQLite database named "Housing.db" and creates a table called "housing_prices" with columns for various attributes like price, area, bedrooms, etc.